 The Lake Thoreau Loop Trail is a 2-mile paved path that circles one of Reston Virginia's four lakes as it meanders along neighborhood paths.
 The trail offers some lovely lake views and a good mix of hills and level trail, for a nice workout in a short distance.

 Reston Association calls this route the Red Trail, and it is well signed and fairly easy to navigate.
 We like this walk in all seasons.
 The trail includes a mix of shade and sun, and the path is well-maintained and kept clear in winter.
-The only time we did not enjoy this walk was after an icy winter storm when it is just too slick.
+The only time to avoid this walk is after an icy winter storm when it is just too slick.

 You will almost always see dog walkers and adult groups on the route around the lake.
 The Lake Thoreau loop trail is also a good option for a hike with kids, as long as they don't mind tackling some hills.
 Some of the hilly sections are quite steep, so this route would be a real challenge with a stroller.

 Lake Thoreau Loop Trail Details

 Park in the South Lakes Village Center to begin your walk, and you'll have nice options for coffee, drinks, or a bite to eat when you return.
 Walk between Cafesano and Red's Table to the lakefront and the start of the trail.

 Turn right at the lake, heading uphill into a neighborhood.
 Keep a lookout for the signs that mark the trail route.
 Follow the arrows, heading left onto a path that fronts the northern end of the lake.
-Enjoy a nice view of the lake before the path loops up to Sunrise Valley Drive.
+Here you'll have a nice view of the lake before the path loops up to Sunrise Valley Drive.